sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

      - :blue:`green`
      - :blue:`blue`

-In the factorial design parlance, these three colors constitute *levels* in each of the factors.
-That is to say that the color factor has three levels, and the text factor has three levels.
+In the parlance of factorial design, these three colors constitute *levels* in each of the factors.
+That is to say that the ``color`` factor has three levels, and the ``text`` factor has three levels.

-A trial will consist of showing one of the color+text pairs to a participant and asking them to identify the *color* in which the text is written.
+A trial will consist of showing one of the ``color`` and ``text`` pairs to a participant and asking them to identify the color in which the text is written.
 We will synthesize some *trial sequences* for our experiment now.

 Building the Simple Stroop Experiment